kimwalisch/primecount/doc/Hard-Special-Leaves.md

 If we used $O(\log{z})$ counter levels, then the worst-case runtime complexity for counting the number of unsieved elements for a single special leaf would be
-$O(\log{z}\times segment\ size^{\frac{1}{log z}})$, which can be simplified to $O(\log{z}\times e)$ and which is the same number of operations as the original algorithm with the binary indexed tree which uses $O(\log{z})$ operations.
+$O(\log{z}\times segment\ size^{\frac{1}{log z}})$, which can be simplified to $O(\log{z}\times e)$ and which is the same number of operations as the original algorithm with the binary indexed tree, which uses $O(\log{z})$ operations.
 This means that using $O(\log{z})$ counter levels our alternative algorithm has the same runtime complexity as the original algorithm with the binary indexed tree.
 This leads to the following question: is it possible to use fewer than $O(\log{z})$